Jeremiahakin/alx-low_level_programming/README.md

-This is my alx-low_level_programming project
+This is my 0x09-static_libraries alx project